nano-devs/Musicfy-Bot/README.md

 ## What makes Musicfy different ?
 Please try our song **recommendation** command! ^^

 You just need to play a song and use `m$recommend` command!
-Musicfy will search for the most similar (*recommended*) songs & add them to the queue for you. <3
+Musicfy will search for 25 most similar (*recommended*) songs & add them to the queue for you. <3

 ⚠ Recommendation command is limited by quota due to limited resources.
 Sorry,, we will upgrade the server later in the future :(
+- Every `m$recommend` will decrease 1 quota in stocks.
 - Daily: 1 quota everyday (Priority use)
 - First time use: 8 quotas
 - Claim Rewards: Vote and claim!
 More rewards at weekend!
 Thanks for supporting! :))